RichCWilkerson/Consulting_Notes/Marketing/Pitch.md

 4. Assisted with vehicle data display screens, consuming real-time data provided by the embedded systems team through AIDL-based IPC interfaces.
    - AOSP knowledge helpful here
      - allows you to work with low-level system services and hardware abstraction layers (sensors, audio, display)

+## How did you use a WorkManager?
+### Neiman Marcus
+“At Neiman Marcus, one of my early responsibilities was stabilizing background operations that were causing slow startups and occasional ANRs.
+A lot of analytics, personalization, and catalog-sync code ran on the main thread or used custom CoroutineScopes that weren’t lifecycle-aware—so if the app was backgrounded or the process died, the work was lost.

+I introduced WorkManager as the unified scheduler for all non-urgent background tasks.
+For example:
+- Catalog/Inventory delta syncs now run as a PeriodicWorkRequest, ensuring product availability data stays fresh without blocking startup.
+- Personalized recommendation prefetching (used on the Home and PDP screens) runs as constraints-bound work—only on Wi-Fi + charging—to avoid impacting mobile data usage.
+- Analytics batching moved to WorkManager so events are reliably uploaded even if the app is backgrounded or killed.

+Migrating these workflows to WorkManager reduced startup time (by deferring non-critical initialization), improved battery efficiency, and significantly reduced dropped analytics events.
+It also simplified our architecture by consolidating background work into a single, observable pipeline.”

+### Ally Bank
+“At Ally, reliability and data consistency were absolutely critical because the app supported banking, auto, investing, and mortgage—all in one ecosystem.
+We often had data that needed to be synced or uploaded reliably, regardless of whether the user kept the app open.

+I used WorkManager for several key flows:
+- Secure message and document sync (e.g., statements, secure messages, notices) were uploaded/downloaded using WorkManager tasks with network + device-idle constraints.
+- For the Fund Transfer module, I used WorkManager to schedule transaction confirmation + audit logging to ensure every transfer generated a compliant event trail, even with intermittent connectivity.
+  - This is not the transfer itself, which happens immediately (Coroutine), but the logging and confirmation step after.
+- We also used WorkManager to retry failed API calls for low-priority actions—such as dismissing in-app alerts or updating user preferences—using exponential backoff to meet compliance and minimize server load.
+  - TODO: i don't know what this means...

+WorkManager’s guaranteed execution was a perfect fit for our regulated context because it allowed us to handle background work reliably while respecting Android Doze mode, network constraints, and encryption requirements.”